-It can be challenging to get visitors to your website but it can be just as more challenging to make a good impression in the first 50 milliseconds to keep them there.
+It can be challenging to get visitors to your website but it can be just as challenging to make a good impression in the first 50 milliseconds and keep them there.
 Bounce rate refers to the percentage of visitors that leave your website (or “bounce” back to the search results or referring website) after viewing only one page on your site.

 Working on your bounce rate helps you to website visitors on your site longer so they can learn more about your products or services.

 People have shorter attention spans than ever before, so it’s essential to do everything you can to get your point across and make your pitch before your visitors bounce.

 Being familiar with your bounce rate is essential, and many business owners are in the dark about this statistic.
 Perhaps you’ve heard the phrase before but don’t know how to improve on this metric.
 I understand it can be overwhelming to nail down exactly how to keep visitors engaged on your website for a more extended stay.
 That’s why I’m here to help.